-2021 Drinking Water Quality Report (for Calendar Year 2020)
+2023 Drinking Water Quality Report (for Calendar Year 2022)

 Cornell University is providing this Drinking Water Quality Report to our customers because we want you to be fully informed about your water quality and the need to protect its source.
 This overview of last calendar year's water quality includes details about where your water comes from, what it contains, and how it compares to New York State standards.
-The staff of Cornell's Water System have worked tirelessly through the pandemic to provide the highest quality water and to maintain processes.
-They are some of the many heroes that serve the community's needs.
+The staff of Cornell's Water System are dedicated to providing the highest quality water and to serve the community's needs.